shivam2003-dev/mindstack/docs/courses/pytorch/06-loss-functions.md

 - Different tasks require different loss functions
 - Loss guides the gradient descent optimization

+!!! tip "Choosing the Right Loss Function"
+    Select loss functions based on your task: MSE/MAE for regression, CrossEntropy for classification, BCE for binary classification.
+The wrong loss function can prevent your model from learning effectively.

+!!! note "Loss vs Metrics"
+    Loss functions are used for training (must be differentiable), while metrics (accuracy, F1-score) are used for evaluation.
+Sometimes they differ - you might train with CrossEntropy but evaluate with accuracy.

 ## Regression Loss Functions

 ### 1. Mean Squared Error (MSE)